MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 Calculation groups address an issue in complex models where there can be a proliferation of redundant measures using the same calculations - most common with time intelligence calculations.
 For example, a sales analyst wants to view sales totals and orders by month-to-date (MTD), quarter-to-date (QTD), year-to-date (YTD), orders year-to-date for the previous year (PY), and so on.
 The data modeler has to create separate measures for each calculation, which can lead to dozens of measures.
 For the user, this can mean having to sort through just as many measures, and apply them individually to their report.

-Let's first take a look at how calculation groups appear to users in a reporting tool like Power BI.
-We'll then take a look at what makes up a calculation group, and how they're created in a model.
+Let's first look at how calculation groups appear to users in a reporting tool like Power BI.
+We'll then look at what makes up a calculation group, and how they're created in a model.

 Calculation groups are shown in reporting clients as a table with a single column.
 The column isn't like a typical column or dimension, instead it represents one or more reusable calculations, or *calculation items* that can be applied to any measure already added to the Values filter for a visualization.